AlexNduta/Auto-scripts/README.md

 # ES6 Eslint setup

-Have  you had that feeling where when you are busy tryng to beat the deadlines and you have to do a whole new project setup for the Javascript ES6 projects?
+Have  you had that feeling where when you are busy trying to beat the deadlines and you have to do a whole new project setup for the Javascript ES6 projects?
 It gets worse when you have to do the setup on every project daily copying and pasting from the intranet and testing if its works and maybe you forgot to run `npm install` urgh!
-I am  too lazy for that.
+We are Software engineers for code's sake and repetition should not be on our dictionary.

 The main goal of the script below is to setup the project in a single click.
-Do not repeat yourself(DRY)
+Make sure that you Do not repeat yourself(DRY)

 ## project setup
 - The script works on all UNIX, LINUX based systems with `bash` installed.
 WSL included also.